“Self-Realisation is completely freeing, in the sense that you come to see that you – consciousness – are already free.”

 But in early 2015 after decades of spiritual seeking and practice, I came to understand that despite it all I was powerless to bring about my own liberation.
 I found myself in a place of profound but unsatisfactory surrender.

-At this time, after a spiritual transmission from my final guru, I was finally liberated from the delusion of separation and the constant seeking.
+At this time, after receiving a spiritual transmission, I was finally liberated from the delusion of separation and the constant seeking.
 It was like I was seeing the world as it was for the first time, in its raw state.
 The mental/conceptual filter through which I’d experienced life was gone, and with it all knowing.

 Since then it’s been the obvious fact of my existence that I am consciousness, I am the Self; that I am, in fact, the very thing I was seeking!
 There’s no individual being here, no separate self, no doer.
 As awareness itself I experience all phenomena rising and falling spontaneously in and as my own Beingness.